 Managing time during preparation as well as during the exam plays a very crucial role.
 It is essential to structure both preparation as well as attempts.
 The reading comprehension questions in the English section, the legal aptitude section, as well as the logical reasoning sections, are time-consuming.
 It is advisable to plan accordingly.

 While attempting the questions, do not ponder upon the questions which you do not understand, move on to the next question without wasting any time.

 Spend more time on strengthening your weaker areas, along with polishing your strong areas.
 The practice is the key to strengthen the weaker areas.

-Following is the section wise preparation strategy which will help you ace AILET:
+Following is the section-wise preparation strategy which will help you ace AILET:

 This section will test your proficiency in comprehension and grammar.

 This section carries an inherent advantage.
-Since all the other sections cannot be worked on overnight, this is the only core area which is absolutely new for an AILET aspirant.
+Since all the other sections cannot be worked on overnight, this is the only core area which is new for an AILET aspirant.
 So, an experienced AILET mentor can go a long way in helping a student in getting a high score in this section.
-As a result this section can play a defining role in determining an aspirant’s overall section, since it also happens to be the tie-breaker in final results.
+As a result, this section can play a defining role in determining an aspirant’s overall section, since it also happens to be the tie-breaker in final results.

 This section requires speed, especially the principle- fact questions, so practice mock tests and previous question papers.